Join the Homeless Missionary Group Board of Directors!

 Use this link to contribute

 The Homeless Missionary Group is dedicated to providing vital outreach and transportation services to those experiencing homelessness.
-Our mission is not only to meet immediate needs but also to empower individuals to rebuild their lives by offering them opportunities for work, support, and community reintegration.
+Our mission is to meet immediate needs and empower individuals to rebuild their lives by offering them opportunities for work, support, and community reintegration.

 Our vision extends beyond immediate relief.
 The next step in our mission is the creation of sustainable communities through our initiative, Human ECO Life.
 We plan to acquire properties and develop environments where humans and nature can coexist in harmony.
 These communities will be designed with sustainability at their core, incorporating green technologies, renewable energy, and eco-friendly infrastructure to provide a balanced, healthy living environment for residents.
 By fostering these spaces, we aim to promote long-term self-sufficiency for individuals transitioning out of homelessness while protecting and enhancing the natural environment around them.